 3. Schedule a free donation pickup.

-Pro Tip: If you’d like to donate to a different charity, use donationtown.org to schedule a free pickup at your home.
+Pro Tip: If you’d like to donate to a different charity, check out our guide on where to donate your old clothes, books, furniture, toys, and more.

 All you have to do is put your giveaway items in boxes and leave them on your doorstep.